Skip to main content

 The fix isn't telling customers to stop calling.
 It's giving them information before they need to ask.

-The pizza tracker for your shop
+The Amazon tracker for your shop

 Now imagine your repair shop worked the same way: